nu-soccr/regeneratetb/content/posts/used-clean-vehicle-tax-credit.md

 ---
 **Got an idea we can help you get started with?**

 Have any more questions about how you can reap the benefits of the Inflation Reduction Act?
-Feel free to browse through the site or contact us through [email](mailto:info@regenerativeshift.com) or set up a free consultation through [Calendly](https://calendly.com/caleb-q/free-consultation).
-We'd love to get to know you and help you make your regenerative shift!
+Feel free to browse through the site or [contact us](/contact/) today to set up a free consultation!